The Khalifa Al-Rashidun – Rightly Guided Caliphs of Islam

 - Oversaw the expansion of Masjid al-Haram and Masjid al-Nabawi

-- He was martyred while reciting the Holy Qur’an in his home
+He was martyred while reciting the Holy Qur’an in his home

-Ali ibn Abi Talib (RA)
+Hazrath Imam Ali ibn Abi Talib (AS)

 His Reign: 35–40 AH / 656–661 CE